19hours/sg-statutes/Acts/Bills of Sale Act.md

 Section 6.

-Form of bill of sale
+Form of Bill of Sale

 SECOND SCHEDULE

 Sections 12 and 13

-Forms of statutory declaration
+Forms of Statutory Declaration

 THIRD SCHEDULE